-Romania: Investigation over Hidroelectrica’s Iron Gated Djerdap HPP overhaul21.
-July 2016. / SEE Energy News
+Romania: Investigation over Hidroelectrica’s Iron Gated Djerdap HPP overhaul, SEE Energy News

 The head of insolvency company Euro Insol and current manager of the Romanian electricity producer Hidroelectrica Remus Borza said that HPP Iron Gates II (Djerdap) was revitalized at a price 12 times higher than HPP Lotru-Ciunget.